General Advice on Graduate Programs

 - Peterson's Graduate Schools in the U.S. Princeton, NJ: Peterson's.

 - Peters, Robert L., Getting What You Came For: The Smart Student's Guide to Earning a Master's or Ph.D.
 (1997).
 New York, NY: The Noonday Press, Farrar, Straus and Giroux.

 - Norcross, John C., Michael A. Sayette, Tracy J. Mayne.
 Insider's Guide to Graduate Programs in Clinical and Counseling Psychology.
-(2002).
+(2018/2019 edition).
 New York: The Guilford Press.

 - U.S. News University Directory:

-- Learn Psychology A great resource to not only help you find graduate programs, but also to help you determine which area of specialization to pursue, and what kinds of careers are out there
+- Learn Psychology A great resource not only to help you find psychology graduate programs, but also to defing the different types of psychologists that are out there, to help you determine which area of specialization to pursue, and what kinds of careers are out there.

 - Graduate Record Exam (GRE).
 Site where you can take practice tests, register for tests and buy study guides.

 - Educational Testing Service.
 Parent organization for the GRE, SAT, GMAT and other exams.
 Also has a section of the website devoted to selecting a program.